-One of the most famous recent studies into psychedelics examined the effect LSD had on the brains of volunteers, using high-resolution brain imaging.
-One of the findings of this study was that LSD (and by extension, other classic psychedelics like psilocybin truffles) have a dramatic effect on the default mode network, or DMN.
-This is a system responsible for self-reflection and rumination (among other things), holding an important role in our everyday consciousness, its hyperactivity has been linked to depression and anxiety.
+One of the most famous recent studies into psychedelics examined the effect psilocybin had on the brains of volunteers, using high-resolution brain imaging.
+A key finding of this study was that psilocybin has a dramatic effect on the default mode network, or DMN.
+This is a system responsible for self-reflection and rumination (among other things).
+Although the DMN holds an important role in our everyday consciousness, its hyperactivity has been linked to depression and anxiety.

 12 patients with severe depression were recruited in a study using psilocybin-assisted therapy.
 The participants went through two therapy sessions, lasting several hours each; the first with a 10mg dose of psilocybin, and the second with a 25mg dose.
-At both one week and three months after treatment, depression scores were compared to those before the treatment.
-Brain imaging analysis was also carried out before and after the treatment.
+At both one week and three months after treatment, depression scores were compared to those before the therapy.
+Brain imaging analysis was also carried out before and after the psilocybin sessions.

 What do these results in depressed patients mean for the average person interested in the transformative power of psychedelics?

-Releasing the brain from the control of the DMN can do more than treat depression.
-According to the ‘entropic brain’ theory, deactivation of the DMN pushes the brain towards a less organized, less constrained state of being.
+Temporarily releasing the brain from the control of the DMN can do more than treat depression.
+According to the "entropic brain" theory, deactivation of the DMN pushes the brain towards a less organized, less constrained state of being.
 In other words, more unusual connections can be made between areas of the brain that are normally kept separate.